-This is especially true for MPX Bioceutical (OTCMKTS:MPXEF).
-MPX operates three brands under its corporate umbrella: Salus BioPharma, Health for Life, and its namesake MPX.
 The former two divisions specialize in medical-grade cannabis, while the latter caters to the green lifestyle.
 Salus is particularly intriguing as it represents a joint venture with Israeli pharmaceutical Panaxia to develop proprietary, smokeless cannabis products.

 That’s not to say you should jump on MPXEF stock without worries.
 The company isn’t what you would consider fundamentally sound.
 Still, with relatively-stable market performance and an impressive growth rate, speculators will want to keep close tabs on MPX.

 When Canada became the first G7 nation to approve recreational weed in October 2018, it actually forged the path forward for marijuana startups.
 As a result, the lion’s share of marijuana penny stocks are based in Canada.

 A prime example is Supreme Cannabis Company (OTCMKTS:SPRWF).
 Supreme Cannabis, whose 7ACRES brand of medical-grade cannabis started life as a father seeking alternative therapies for his daughter.